cloud-elements/devportal/docs/guides/formulasC2/index.md

 # Overview

+{% include callout.html content="The content of this guide is intended for users of Cloud Elements 2.0.
+Although much of the functionality is shared between versions, users of earlier version of Cloud Elements should also reference <a href=../../guides/formulas/index.html>Formulas</a>." type="warning" %}

-Cloud Elements supports customizable workflows, called **Formulas**.
-Formulas are user-defined workflows that have a trigger (incoming event, API request, timer, etc.) that, when triggered, will begin executing a series of steps.
-These steps can go about accomplishing a large variety of different use cases across different services.
-Some ways our customers are using them now include keeping their systems in sync, migrating data between systems, automating business workflows, and many more.
+In Cloud Elements you can build **formula templates**&mdash;reusable workflow templates that are independent of API providers.
+Formula templates include triggers, such as events, scheduled timers, or API requests, that kick off a series of steps.
+These steps can accomplish a large variety of different use cases across different services.
+For example, they can keep systems in sync, migrate data between systems, or automate business workflows.

-<span style="color:red">New Below</span>

-It's critical to distinguish between formula templates and formulas.

-Build templater
-run a formula
-see executins and debug
-Deactivate

-> **NOTE:** The Formula documentation assumes knowledge of how Elements and Element Instances work in our platform.
-If you are new to Cloud Elements, please visit the "Quick Start" section in the developer portal or play around in the Cloud Elements Console UI before proceeding with Formulas.

-> **QUESTIONS/COMMENTS?** Please don't hesitate to [contact us](mailto:support@cloud-elements.com).